All tourist information about Siena

 For those coming from the north, drive along Raccordo Autostradale Siena-Firenze, which can be reached from the A1 by taking the Firenze Certosa exit.

-For those coming from the south, take the A1 towards Florence, and take the Valdichiana exit.
+For those coming from the south: take the A1 towards Florence, reach the Valdichiana exit.
 To get to Siena, take the Raccordo Autostradale Siena-Bettolle.

-For those coming from Grosseto, drive along the Strada Statale Siena-Grosseto.
+For those coming from Grosseto: drive along the Siena-Grosseto state road.

 How to get to Siena